 - Grey lake

-- Several ascends and descends on the way between Paine Grande and Grey campsite.
+- Several ascents and descents on the way from Paine Grande to the Grey campsite.

 11.00 – get on the ferry to Paine Grande.